-At the school, we understand that good behaviour and discipline is essential for promoting a high quality education.
+At the school, we understand that good behaviour and discipline is essential for promoting a high quality education and for pupils to benefit from the opportunies provided by good education.

 All staff work hard in our schools to ensure that the culture and environment supports pupil learning and success.
 Suspension is used only as a last resort, and we strive to reduce the need for exclusion as far as possible.
 Amongst other disciplinary sanctions, the school recognises that suspension/exclusion of pupils may be necessary where there has been a serious breach, or consistent breaches, of the school's behaviour policy.
 The collaboration is extremely proud of its track record over last 8 years.
 In this time, no pupil attending our schools has been permanently excluded.
 However, excluding a pupil may also be required in instances where allowing the pupil to remain in school would be damaging to the education and welfare of themselves or others; in all cases, excluding pupils should only be used as a means of last resort and as part of a wider suite of support